-Additional insights to student learning are found in the student responses to four custom questions inserted into the Revealing Institutional Strengths and Challenges (RISC) survey which the College administered in spring 2021 and 2022 for the indirect assessment of ILOs.
-Student ratings of how their classes helped them with the ILOs were high across the two RISC administrations and went up slightly from 2021 to 2022 with the exception of Community/Global Consciousness, which dropped a little.
+Additional insights to student learning are found in the student responses to four custom questions inserted into the Revealing Institutional Strengths and Challenges (RISC) survey which the College administered in Spring 2021, 2022, and 2023 for the indirect assessment of ILOs.
+Student ratings of how their classes helped them with the ILOs were high across the three RISC administrations.